munificent/craftinginterpreters/book/global-variables.md

 ^code disassemble-set-global (1 before, 1 after)

 So we're done, right?
-Not quite.
+Well... not quite.
 We've made a mistake!
 Take a gander at:

 ```lox
 a * b = c + d;